This is a temporary scheme designed to help employers retain their employees and protect the UK economy

 From 1 July ‘flexible furlough’ is being introduced meaning you can bring back employee’s back on a part-time basis.
 Further details will be published by the government on 12th June 2020.

 Can employees work for other employers whilst furloughed e.g. supermarkets, NHS?

-From July you will be able to bring back employee’s on a part time basis with the government continuing to fund the furlough element (reducing September, October and ceasing at the end of October).
+From July you will be able to bring back an employee on a part-time basis with the government continuing to fund the furlough element (reducing September, October and ceasing at the end of October).